biocommando/destination-underworld/dataloss/editor/editor_fileformat.md

 ## script:

-The script definitions in the BOSS script format (see scripting_readme.txt).
+The script definitions in the BOSS script format (see scripting_readme.md).
 Start indicated by comment line `#script ROOM_NUMBER` and the script snippet ends with `#end_script`.
 Each script line is converted to a comment line so that the game logic doesn't get messed up by the editor-added metadata.